tcpipuk/maubot-openai-translate/README.md

 # OpenAI Translate Maubot Plugin

-A (fairly) simple [Maubot](https://github.com/maubot/maubot) plugin that uses OpenAI's GPT models to provide quick and accurate translations in a more natural style than traditional translation services.
+A (fairly) simple [Maubot](https://github.com/maubot/maubot) plugin that uses OpenAI's GPT models to provide quick and accurate translations for [Matrix](https://matrix.org/docs/chat_basics/matrix-for-im/) chat rooms.

+OpenAI's GPT models cost money to query, however even the cheapest models typically excel at translation, not only better replicating the tone/style of the original, but also understanding the context, so the translation more accurately maintains the spirit of the original too.

 ## Usage Instructions